Plain English Breakdown

 Medi-Cal: Pharmacist Services Reporting

-This law requires Medi-Cal managed care plans to submit annual reports on pharmacist services and mandates the State Department of Health Care Services to compile these reports, take corrective action if needed, and update coverage guidelines.
+This law requires Medi-Cal managed care plans to submit annual reports on pharmacist services and for the State Department of Health Care Services to compile these reports, take corrective action if needed, and update coverage guidelines.

 What This Bill Does